 You’re a family that likes to take your dog camping with you?
 There is a whole new set of camping rules to adhere to.
 Always clean up after your dog if they go to the toilet and keep them close by.
 You might think that your dog is cute and playful, but that doesn’t mean anyone else does.

 As well as possibly irritating other campers, a dog can pose a threat to wildlife, eat other people’s food, and bark during quiet hours.
 Be mindful of your pet’s day-to-day routine, if you insist on taking them camping with you.

 #8: Research The Campground

 Every single campground is unique, so when you’re planning to take a trip to the outdoors, do some research on where you’re going.
 Campground rules and regulations could include things like noise, rubbish, and permitted activities, and it’s an unspoken rule that you should do every bit of research possible before you arrive.
 If traveling with pets, make sure your campsite is pet-friendly.

 Once you do arrive, make sure you know where the most important facilities are and don’t end up knocking on someone’s RV in the middle of the night while searching for the toilet.

 #9: Know the Quiet Hours

 When you arrive at a campground, you should try to find out what their quiet hours are.
 This is one of our written rule, which you can probably find at the camping facilities or can ask at the reception.

 These are the hours when the noise needs to be kept at a minimum so people can sleep or relax peacefully.
-If you have children or adults who are rowdy, they need to be quiet during this time.
+If you have children or adults looking for fun who are rowdy, they need to be quiet during this time.